aaronsarnat/crypto-broseph.biz/README.md

 ## About the domain name

-Couldn't let a gem like this get snatched up.
+Couldn't let a gem like this get snatched up by someone else.
 So lucky this was still available!!!

 ![image](https://github.com/aaronsarnat/crypto-broseph.biz/assets/8367927/540c186f-81cc-40e3-a4b3-dd38fad85950)